ffhighwind/Fasterflect/README.md

 ## [ReflectLookup](https://github.com/ffhighwind/fasterflect/blob/master/Fasterflect/ReflectLookup.cs)

 This allows searching for reflection based objects using either FasterflectFlags or BindingFlags.
-This is up to 2x slower than .NET reflection, but it allows partial matching (string.Contains) and case insensitive search (string.OrdinalIgnoreCase).
+This is up to 2x slower than .NET reflection, but it allows partial matching (string.Contains).

 ## ValueTypes/Structs